-First month - no charge

-Term1-25%charge

-Term 2 - 50% charge

-Term 3 - 100% charge

-Overseas students should refer to the following policy: https://www.hud.ac.uk/media/policydocuments/International-Tuition-Fee-Deposit-Policy.pdf

-Additional fee information is available at: https://students.hud.ac.uk/finance/

-Fees will be refunded to the payee:

-- If you are in receipt of tuition fee loans from the Student Loans Company the refund will be referred back to the SLC; - If you pay your own fees these will be refunded back to you; - If you are sponsored your fees will be returned to the sponsor, for example your employer or embassy; - If you are an apprentice your fees will be paid back to the ESFA.
+First month - no charge Term1-25% charge Term 2 - 50% charge Term 3 - 100% charge Overseas students should refer to the International Tuition fee policy: Additional fee information is available on our website.
+Fees will be refunded to the payee: If you receive tuition fee loans from the Student Loans Company, the refund will be referred back to the SLC; If you pay your own fees, these will be refunded back to •you; If you are sponsored, your fees will be returned to the sponsor, for example your employer or •embassy; If you are an apprentice your fees will be paidback to • the ESFA.

-Ancillary Charges Where ancillary charges remain unpaid these will be treated as a debt to the University and the University reserves the right: - i. notto invite you to the University graduation ceremonies - ii. to refer your account to an external debt collection agency until the University agrees that the debt has been paid in full.
+Ancillary Charges Where ancillary charges remain unpaid these will be treated as a debt to the University and the University reserves the right: - i.
+Not to invite you to the University graduation ceremonies - ii.
+To refer your account to an external debt collection agency until the University agrees that the debt has been paid in full.
 Tuition Fees will not be refunded if you are withdrawn by the University For September starters (pro-rata for other start dates) If you are withdrawn from a programme of study by the University for the following reasons tuition fees will not be refunded if you are in attendance after the 1st day of the summer term (pro-rata for other start dates): - 1.
 If you have failed the programme of study - 2.
 If you have been withdrawn as a cumulative outcome of academic research misconduct - 3.
-If you have been withdrawn for purposes of being unfit to practise - If you have been withdrawn as part of the attendance monitoring regulation - 5.
+If you have been withdrawn for purposes of being unfit to practise - 4.
+If you have been withdrawn as part of the attendance monitoring regulation - 5.
 If you have been withdrawn on academic grounds - 6.
-If you have been with drawn for a breach of the University's student disciplinary regulation.
-The University will publicise the Student Protection Plan to future students on course finder.
-It will be made available to current students via the Student Portal, the Student Contract and the Regulations for Taught Students or the Regulations for Postgraduate Research Students.
+If you have been withdrawn for a breach of the University's student disciplinary regulation.
+The University will publicise the Student Protection Plan to future students on Course Finder.
+It will be made available to current students via the Student Portal, the Student Contract and the Regulations for Taught Students or the Regulations for Postgraduate Research

-Communication with Students The University will ensure that staff are aware of the implications of our Student Protection Plan when they propose course changes as it will be a standing item for all School Accreditation and Validation Panel processes, and via the CMA Guidance and training.
-The provisions in this Student Protection Plan have been developed via existing practice and policies at University committees with representation from the Students' Union.
-If you wish to complain about measures implemented under the terms of this plan you may do so using the University's student complaints procedure and would be required to evidence your complaint.
-The complaint would initially be handled by the School at Stage 1, by Registry if referred to Stage 2 and by Registry and one of the Pro Vice-Chancellors if referred to Stage 3.
+The University will ensure that staff are aware of the implications of our Student Protection Plan when they propose course changes as it will be a standing item on all I Accreditation and Validation Panel agendas, and via the CMA Guidance and training.
+The provisions in this Student Protection Plan have been incorporated into existing practice and policies by University committees with representation from the Students' Union.
+If you wish to complain about measures implemented under the terms of this plan you may do so using the University's student complaints procedure.
+You would be required to provide evidence in support of your complaint.
+The complaints process has three stages and would ultimately be signed off by a Pro Vice-Chancellor if it reached Stage 3.
 If the University needs to implement the measures in our Student Protection Plan, it would put in place consultation meetings with the course leader and head of department for individual courses.
-If this were to happen on a larger scale the Dean/Pro Vice-Chancellor would communicate with students and ensure thatour students have access to independent advice through the Students' Union.
-In the case of collaborative provision this would also involve the partner and institutional or designated academic liaison officers.
+If this were to happen on a larger scale the Dean/Pro Vice-Chancellor would communicate with students and ensure that our students have access to independent advice through the Students' Union.
+In the case of collaborative provision his would also involve the partner and institutional or designated academic liaison officers.